marcoparrone/i18n/README.md

 For changing the language, it's possible to call the change_language_translate_and_save_to_localStorage method, which accepts the language code as parameter.

-In this example, event.targe.value cotains the code of the selected language (for example, 'en', 'it', etc...):
+In this example, event.target.value cotains the code of the selected language (for example, 'en', 'it', etc...):

 ```js
 this.i18n.change_language_translate_and_save_to_localStorage(event.target.value);